nhudinh2103/Multi-platform-comparison-NYC-Taxi-dataset/README.md

 Each notebook serves a specific purpose in the data pipeline, from ingestion to transformation to analysis.

-## Modifications from Original Workshop

-This repository includes several tweaks and enhancements compared to the original Azure-Databricks-NYC-Taxi-Workshop:

-- Added utilities for converting between Databricks and Jupyter notebook formats
-- Implemented synchronization scripts for notebooks and SQL files
-- Enhanced schema handling for different taxi data versions
-- Improved project structure for better organization
-- Added support for local development with VSCode

 ## Notes

 - The project handles different schema versions of NYC Taxi data across different years